PaddlePaddle/Quantum/README.md

 python -m pip install --upgrade -r requirements.txt
 ```

-### Use OpenFermion to read xyz molecule configuration file
+### Use OpenFermion to read .xyz molecule configuration file

 > Only macOS and linux users can use OpenFermion to read .xyz description files.